 plugin.yaml field should contain the following information:

-- name: the name of the plugin.
-This also determines how the plugin will be made available in the conftest cli.
-E.g. if the plugin is named kubectl, you can call the plugin with
+- Name: The name of the plugin.
+This also determines how the plugin will be made available in the Conftest CLI.
+For example, if the plugin is named kubectl, you can call the plugin with

 If the plugin contains an executable, that should be stored alongside the